InCrediblAE/InCrediblAE.github.io/content/authors/alex/_index.md

 ---
 # Display name
-title: Fernando Alva-Manchego
+title: Alexander Shvets

-weight: 40
+weight: 10

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Lecturer at Cardiff University, UK
+role: Post-Doctoral Researcher, UPF

 # Organizations/Affiliations
 # organizations: